jwheelo1/Ecen4763FinalProject2023/Assignment12.md

 - There is a write up requirement for this assignment, worth 25% of your grade.
 - You need to include a full breakdown of the approach you took to allocate signals, explaining your process step by step, with diagrams and examples to help illustrate this process.
 - There is no limit on the length of the write up, but I will be grading based on the level of detail you go into, so please do not be too brief.
+- Please include examples where your algorithm does not perform optimally (if any) and explain why that might be the case.
+I don't expect you to have an optimal solution (it would take too long to run anyway) but I want to know if you understand what drawbacks your approximation has.
 - You can use the Towers function "visualize_towers()" to make your diagrams and examples required for this section.
 I will include some example diagrams for you to gain inspiration from.

 ### Lint